Akay-Cem/NginxFlaskApp/README.md

 # Flask Web App with Gunicorn and Nginx

 This `README.md`file describes how to deploy a simple Flask web application using Gunicorn as the WSGI server and Nginx as the reverse proxy server.
+The Flask app is by no means done.
+This is an initial setup and I will continue to work on it when time is appropriate..

 ## Project Structure
 ```